How to Answer Multiple Choice Questions

 Want to decrease the test pressure?
 Use the process of elimination.
 Cross out all the answers you know are incorrect, then focus on the remaining answers.
 Not only does this strategy save time, it greatly increases your likelihood of selecting the correct answer.

 Read the question carefully and if you’re muddled by looking at the options, give each option a true or false test.
-Cross out the false answers and by this way the most appropriate answer can be found out.
+Cross out the false answers, and this way the most appropriate answer can be found out.

 A complete reading of the question is one way to find out a few answers.
 This is because for some questions answers are found in the question itself.
 Take advantage of these freebies whenever possible.